openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 getAll(callback: AsyncCallback&lt;Object&gt;): void;

-Obtains an **Object** instance that contains all KV pairs.
+Obtains all KV pairs from the cached **Preferences** instance.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core